Indian cuisine: Malwani

-The sweets and desserts include ukadiche modak, Malawani khaje, khadakahde kundiche ladu, shegdanyache ladu, tandalchi kheer, and tandalachi shavai ani ras (specially flavored with coconut milk).
+The sweets and desserts include ukadiche modak, Malawani khaje, khadakahde kundiche ladu, shegdanyache ladu, tandalchi kheer, and tandalachi shavai ani ras (specially flavoured with coconut milk).

 Manipur

 Manipuri cuisine is represented by the cuisine of the Meitei people who form the majority population in the central plain.
 Meitei food are simple, tasty, organic and healthy.
 Rice with local seasonal vegetables and fish form the main diet.

-Most of the dishes are cooked like vegetable stew, flavored with either fermented fish called ngari, or dried and smoked fish.
+Most of the dishes are cooked like vegetable stew, flavoured with either fermented fish called ngari, or dried and smoked fish.

 The most popular Manipuri dish is eromba, a preparation of boiled and mashed vegetables, often including carrots, potatoes or beans, mixed with chilli and roasted fermented fish.

-Another popular dish is the savory cake called paknam, made of a lentil flour stuffed with various ingredients such as banana inflorescence, mushrooms, fish, vegetables etc., and baked covered in turmeric leaves.
+Another popular dish is the savoury cake called paknam, made of a lentil flour stuffed with various ingredients such as banana inflorescence, mushrooms, fish, vegetables etc., and baked covered in turmeric leaves.

 Along with spicy dishes, a mild side dish of steamed or boiled sweet vegetables are often served in the daily meals.
 The Manipuri salad dish called singju, made of finely julienned cabbage, green papaya, and other vegetables, and garnished with local herbs, toasted sesame powder and lentil flour is extremely popular locally, and often found sold in small street side vendors.

 Singju is often served with bora, which are fritters of various kinds, and also kanghou, or oil-fried spicy veggies.
 Cooked and fermented soybean is a popular condiment in all Manipuri kitchens.

 The staple diet of Manipur consists of rice, fish, large varieties of leafy vegetables (of both aquatic and terrestrial).
 Manipuris typically raise vegetables in a kitchen garden and rear fishes in small ponds around their house.
 Since the vegetables are either grown at home or obtained from local market, the cuisines are very seasonal, each season having its own special vegetables and preparations.

 The taste is very different from mainland Indian cuisines because of the use of various aromatic herbs and roots that are peculiar to the region.
 They are however very similar to the cuisines of Southeast, East, and Central Asia, Siberia, Micronesia and Polynesia.

 Meghalaya

 Meghalayan cuisine is unique and different from other Northeastern Indian states.
 Spiced meat is common, from goats, pigs, fowl, ducks, chickens, and cows.
 In the Khasi and Jaintia Hills districts, common foods include jadoh, ki kpu, tung-rymbai, and pickled bamboo shoots.

-Other common foods in Meghalaya include minil songa (steamed sticky rice), sakkin gata, and momo dumplings.
+Other common foods in Meghalaya include minil songa (steamed sticky rice) and sakkin gata.

 Like other tribes in the northeast, the Garos ferment rice beer, which they consume in religious rites and secular celebrations.